Lewis Borsellino strategy, effective use of technical analysis.

 Secondly, he paid attention to the angle of inclination and the degree of distance of the price from the moving average.

-So if the price has moved a significant distance away from the moving average, the trend will most likely continue, since the players simply do not have enough strength to make such a strong effort to reverse.
+So, if the price has moved a significant distance away from the moving average, the trend will most likely continue, since players simply do not have the strength to make such a strong effort to reverse it.

 2. Trading with moving averages